francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

 2. **MessageDispatcherServlet**:
 - The `MessageDispatcherServlet` is responsible for receiving the incoming SOAP message and forwarding it to the correct **SOAP endpoint**.
 - It listens for requests at the `/ws/*` URL pattern.
 When a request with this pattern is received, the servlet matches the request to the appropriate handler method based on the XML structure and namespace.
-- It then forwards the unmarshalled request to the endpoint (e.g., `PersonEndpoint`).
+- It then forwards the unmarshalled request to the endpoint (e.g. `PersonEndpoint`).

 3. **Unmarshalling**:
 - Spring Web Services automatically **unmarshals** the SOAP XML into the corresponding Java object (`InsertPersonRequest` in this case).